Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In severe cases of alcohol withdrawal, detox professionals may provide medications to treat alcohol withdrawal symptoms.

-Benzodiazepines are a class of sedative medicines used to treat panic and anxiety and to control some types of seizures.
-These drugs are often the first choice to manage a large portion of problematic alcohol withdrawal symptoms.
+Benzodiazepines are a class of sedative medicines used to treat panic and anxiety and control some seizures.
+These drugs are often the first choice to manage problematic alcohol withdrawal symptoms.

 Benzodiazepines can significantly lessen the risk of seizures in people suffering from alcohol withdrawal symptoms.